Once the most prestigious honour in world darts, the World Masters is rock-bottom bound

 “I’m a little nervous, but once the darts start flying my preparation will show and I’m hoping to make a good run,” were the words of Danny Baggish – who sealed qualification for the World Masters after winning the Cherry Bomb International in Florida earlier this year.

 He traveled across the globe in order to make his major debut, hoping to construct his second televised appearance after winning the prestigious North American Darts Championship in Las Vegas.

 Baggish’s name wasn’t involved in the draw after it was released last Monday afternoon, a draw that contained multiple mistakes, embraced name duplications, withdrawn players and players who had qualified and registered were missing.

-The 36-year-old had underwent a 4,386-mile trip from Florida to London in order to make his major darting debut, and with his name not being present in the draw and no prize money listings being available, it would not have been a substantial surprise if he was feeling deflated at a time he should have been ecstatic.
+The 36-year-old had undergone a 4,386-mile trip from Florida to London in order to make his major darting debut, and with his name not being present in the draw and no prize money listings being available, it wouldn’t have been a substantial surprise if he was feeling deflated at a time he should have been ecstatic.

 Baggish aside, Scott Baker was among the notable names in the draw despite having won a PDC tour card in January – which impedes him from playing in televised events held by other organisations.

 There were competitors up and down the country and internationally traveling to Gray’s Civic Hall as the World Masters commenced without not only any idea as to who they were playing, but also what they were playing for.

 It was confirmed early on Wednesday afternoon that those participating would receive free entry to watch the staged finals, held at the Circus Tavern, though, still no mention of a desirable prize fund.
 A laughable occasion had progressed to a beyond farcical status.